Amazon Sellers are Awash with Disruptions

-Agile Fulfillment is the Present and the Future
+Agile Ecommerce Order Fulfillment is the Present and the Future

 COVID-19 situation has exposed a fundamental flaw of over-reliance on a single fulfillment channel.
-Just like an investor would diversify its portfolio between multiple asset classes, Sellers too, should not rely exclusively on FBA for their fulfillment.
-There are fulfillment options that are within your reach, and some of them can even be set up and running in a matter of days.
+Just like an investor would diversify its portfolio between multiple asset classes, Amazon Sellers should not rely exclusively on FBA for their order fulfillment.
+There are order fulfillment options that are within your reach, and some of them can even be set up and running in a matter of days.

-Resilience in fulfillment means making sure your pick, pack, and ship operations continue during disruptions.
-Major events like the FBA restriction won’t bring your business down if you have redundant fulfillment capabilities.
+Resilience in ecommerce order fulfillment means making sure your pick, pack, and ship operations continue during disruptions.
+Major events like the Amazon FBA restriction won’t bring your business down if you have redundant fulfillment capabilities.

-Below are the popular agile fulfillment options for sellers to consider.
+Below are 4 popular agile order fulfillment options for sellers to consider.

 - Suitable for a temporary back-up option for FBA

-- At full capacity utilization, fulfillment can be very economical
+- At full capacity utilization, order fulfillment can be very economical

 - Complete control over your operations and full flexibility in how you package your items